-During 2023, the existing administrative services agreement (the "Administrative Services Agreement") between the Company and LOR was amended to include GWR LLC.
-According to the amended agreement, the Company shall provide certain administrative services to LOR and GWR LLC and rents office, hanger and storage space to LOR and GWR LLC.
-Charges to LOR and GWR LLC for rent and administrative services totaled \$1.1 million for the year ended December 31, 2023.
+Pursuant to the Administrative Services Agreement (the "Administrative Services Agreement") among the Company, LOR and GWR LLC, the Company provides certain services to LOR and GWR LLC.
+Among other fees, LOR and GWR LLC each agree to pay for a third of all aircraft hanger related expenses, and LOR agrees to pay a hut rental fee.
+The Company also provides accounting services and accounts payable services related to all aviation activities and employs or contracts for pilots for all such aircraft.
+Charges to LOR and GWR LLC for rent and administrative services totaled \$2.2 million for the year ended December 31, 2024.